mmaul/pkgtool/README.md

 ============================
 libflx is progrmattic interface to the functionality offered by the 'flx' executable.
 It is implemented as a Felix object and offered as a plugin.
 It was motivated by a sick to deathness of stringing together argument strings to call the 'flx' compiler.
-Unfortunately it came alittle late to the party so it is not currently used extensively in PkgTool, howeer in the future PkgTool may be refactored to use libflx inplace of shell calls to execute the 'flx' compiler frontend.
+Unfortunately it came a little late to the party so it is not currently used extensively in PkgTool, however in the future PkgTool may be refactored to use libflx inplace of shell calls to execute the 'flx' compiler frontend.
 It is available in the PkgTool through the run_flx procedure. libflx can be used outside of the Package tool frame work and would be quite useful for in an IDE.
 Good examples of usage of libflx can be found in the the PkgTool tests.